A mature couple smiles while placing boxes and furniture inside a portable storage container

-Every spring when I do a big declutter and each time I move apartments, I’m reminded just how much stuff I have.
-Accumulating furnishings, clothing, and various odds and ends that somehow simultaneously have no place and I can’t part with is one of the great conundrums of the human experience.
+Whether you’re spring cleaning or moving apartments, you’re going to be reminded about just how much stuff you own.
+Accumulating furniture, clothing, and various odds and ends that somehow simultaneously have no place and you can’t part with is one of the great conundrums of the human experience.
 But gloriously, that’s why portable storage containers exist, right?
+And better yet, that’s why we’ve made this guide for how to pack a PODS container to take all the guesswork out of the process.

 Whether you’re moving and need a temporary or long-term place to stash your things, PODS offers a variety of storage options to fit any situation.
 Want to store things close by for easy access?
 Keep your container right in your driveway.
 Need things out of the way for a while?
 Keep your container in a secure PODS Storage Center.
 Looking for storage that moves with you?
-We can do that, too!
+Check that off the list, too!
 Whatever your storage needs, PODS has you covered.

-All you need to know are a few basics about what the PODS prohibited items are, what can go in the containers, and how to get the most out of them.
-So without further ado, here are 16 dos and don’ts for using portable storage containers.
+All you need to know are a few tips for packing a PODS container: basics about what the PODS prohibited items are, what can go in the containers, and how to get the most out of them.
+So without further ado, here are 18 dos and don’ts for using portable storage containers.

 Choosing a storage unit is a real Goldilocks situation: Pick the one that is just the right size.
 While it may be tempting to save some money, using a container that’s too small will ultimately lead to frustration — either trying to squeeze your belongings in or having to size up in the end.
 Similarly, going for one that’s unnecessarily spacious is money you don’t need to spend, and extra space can actually make it harder to keep your breakables safe and secure in a portable storage container.

-2. Don’t Have Your Container Delivered Just Anywhere
+4. Don’t Have Your Container Delivered Just Anywhere.

 When having a PODS container delivered to you, be sure to speak with the driver before or upon arrival, so you know where they can place it (newly paved driveways or uneven surfaces are a no-go) and can decide which direction you’d like the door facing.
 Communicating with them ensures the container isn’t left blocking your car from the garage or inconveniently stationed too far from the door you’ll be bringing items out of — or any other unfortunate scenario.

 If you live in an apartment complex, save yourself a headache by giving your landlord or management company a heads up that you’ll be using a storage unit.
-Whether someone has to let the driver onto the premises or you need permission to leave a container in a particular place, you’ll want to make sure both you and your building management have the discussion before the container arrives.
+Whether someone has to let the driver onto the premises or you need permission to leave your portable storage containers in a particular place, you’ll want to make sure both you and your building management have the discussion before the container arrives.

-No one wants to move in the rain, but when it comes to packing things away to store for weeks or months on end, you really don’t want to.
+No one wants to move in the rain, and when it comes to how to pack a PODS container to store things away for weeks or months on end, you really don’t want to.
 Moisture that collects on the outside of your packages can seep through boxes and lead to mildew or rot — the last thing you want to find when you eventually pull things out of storage.

-5. Do Put the Heaviest Boxes on the Bottom
+7. Do Put the Heaviest Boxes on the Bottom.

-6. Don’t Put All the Heavy Things on One Side
+8. Don’t Put All the Heavy Things on One Side.

-Along the same weight distribution lines, you want to stack heavy items in layers, not sections, meaning the weight is spread relatively evenly throughout the container.
+Along the same weight distribution lines, the best way to pack a PODS container is to stack heavy items in layers, not sections, meaning the weight is spread relatively evenly throughout the container.
 That way, when the container is picked up and relocated to your new home or a storage facility, all the heavy boxes at the back are unable to shift and smoosh all the lightweight boxes at the front.

-Another well-known but important tip: Secure your belongings!
-Wrap your breakables in bubble cushioning roll before loading them into boxes, and employ loading straps, bungee cords, and furniture pads to keep the larger items protected and firmly in place when the portable storage container is on the move.
+Another well-known but important tip when considering how to pack a PODS container: Secure your belongings!
+Wrap your breakables in bubble cushioning roll before loading them into boxes, and employ loading straps, bungee cords, and furniture pads to keep the larger items protected and firmly in place when portable storage containers are on the move.

 Did you know?
 All PODS moving and storage containers are equipped with hooks to help you secure your belongings.
 The best part?
 They’re located throughout the container, so you can decide the best way to strap everything down.

-Perishable food items, including jarred and canned foods, dry pasta, crackers, and cooking oils, sit on a table as well as packed in a cardboard box
+Perishable food items, including jarred and canned foods, dry pasta, crackers, and cooking oils, are packed in an open cardboard box.
+Some items are also sitting on the table beside the box.

-9. Do Keep Important Papers and Irreplaceable Heirlooms With You at Home
+11. Do Keep Important Papers and Irreplaceable Heirlooms With You at Home.

 Looking for more pro tips from the storage experts?
 We were lucky to participate in a Q&A panel of storage experts over on MovingWaldo.com.
 You'll find answers to questions on securing your things in storage, the minimum time to rent a container, and more.